Lukesh25092002/ocr_thai/README.md

   - DATABASE_LINK
   - DATABASE_PASSWORD
   - GOOGLE_VISION_API_KEY

-# Usage
-For you to run the code

 # Meta information of project
 - The project is of web development in javascript</br>